 - All large moons are (or will eventually be, if they are young) tidally locked to the planet they orbit.
 This does not affect the surface conditions / climate in the same manner as a tidally locked planet, as the moon then experiences one day-night cycle each orbit.
 (Smaller, irregular moons may or may not be tidally locked, depending on their size and distance.)

 - This includes the Moon, which is locked to Earth.
-As a result, until the Space Age nobody on Earth knew what the far side looked like.
+As a result, until the Space Age, nobody on Earth knew what the far side looked like.
 (It actually wobbles a tiny little bit on its axis, meaning we see slightly more than 50% of the surface, but not much.
-Animation and explanation)
+Animation and explanation) Incidentally, this is what's usually meant by the phrase "the dark side of the Moon".
+It means the "invisible" side which doesn't move, not the unlit side which shifts to create the Moon's phases.

-- Pluto's moon, Charon, is tidally locked to its planet as would be expected, but the size difference is so small compared to similar systems that Pluto is also tidally locked to Charon.
+- Pluto's largest moon, Charon, is tidally locked to its planet as would be expected, but the size difference is so small compared to similar systems that Pluto is also tidally locked to Charon.
+For this reason, some astronomers argue that Pluto and Charon's tidal lock being mutual makes Charon not a moon of Pluto, but a dwarf co-planet with Pluto.

 - As noted in Literature, until 1965 Mercury was believed to be tidally locked to the Sun, and several major science fiction authors wrote stories featuring this.
 In '65 radar measurements revealed that the planet actually rotated three times every two orbits.
 (The combination of motions from rotation and revolution means that an observer on Mercury would see one passage of the sun across the sky, one local day, every two local years.)